 Fig. 2 Source zonation model used in this study (see Table 3 for details).
 Area sources belonging to same tectonic group are represented with unique colour.
-Calculation area is marked with red solid line.
+The outermost red solid line marks calculation area.

 The current area source model consists of a total of 19 zones distributed over 6 main tectonic groups (Table 3, Fig. 2), which we assume to have comparable rheological and mechanical behaviour with respect to the underlying crustal geology.
 The definition of these groups is essential for the regional calibration of b-values.
-Within five zones (7, 10, 11, 12, 13), we further define sub-regions of larger observed seismicity.
-We assume these layers (marked with the suffix .1) to inherit all the basic seismotectonic features of the containing (background) zone, but with occurrence rates adjusted to match not uniform spatial distribution of local seismicity.
+Within five zones (7, 10, 11, 12, 13), we further define sub-regions with higher observed seismicity.
+We assume these layers (marked with the suffix .1) to inherit all the basic seismotectonic features of the containing (background) zone, but with occurrence rates adjusted to match non-uniform spatial distribution of local seismicity.
 In the following section we describe in detail the main seismotectonic characteristics of each group.